Magnetic phase transition in coherently coupled Bose gases in optical lattices: Para-/Ferro-Magnetic Phase Transition

-The Mott-superfluid transition described above is related to the breaking of the $U(1)$ symmetry, which leads to the emergence of a global phase, and thus to quasi-condensation in 1D.
 In order to study the breaking of the $\mathbb{Z}_2$ symmetry in Hamiltonian~(\ref{EqHam}) we first of all determine the global polarization (or magnetization), $S_z$.
-Special attention has to be paid here, especially in the superfluid phase, to allow for a sufficiently large size of the Hilbert space.
+In our numerical simulations this requires special attention, especially in the superfluid phase, since a sufficiently large size of the Hilbert space has to be taken.
 That is, we need to consider an on-site basis containing the states corresponding to a number of bosons up to $n_{max}$, to allow the fluctuations of $a$ and $b$ to explore the relevant configurations and thus to drive the phase transition.
 We obtain convergence of the results for open boundary conditions using $n_{max}=6$, keeping up to 512 DMRG states and 6 sweeps \cite{white}, getting a truncation error lower that $10^{-8}$.
 Unless otherwise stated we show the results for a chain with $L=N=80$ \cite{commentLuca}.

 The results for the absolute value of the polarization \cite{comment2} as a function of $J/U$ are reported in the bottom panel of Fig.~\ref{FigLobes}.

-In the SF phase (corresponding to $U_{ab}/U=1.8$) the system has strong quantum fluctuations.
-The transition occurs for an inter-species interaction larger (but still of the same order) than the one predicted for a mean-field coherent state, i.e., $U_{ab}/U=1.2$ and the magnetization does not follow the classical bifurcation law.
-In the Mott phase, where the double occupancy is strongly suppressed, the inter-species interaction has to be much stronger, e.g., $U_{ab}/U=6$ and $U_{ab}/U=20$, to drive the phase transition.
+In the SF phase (corresponding to $U_{ab}/U=1.8$) the system shows strong quantum fluctuations.
+Indeed, the NP-FM transition has been studied in the continuum and within the Gross-Pitaevskii framework (for a recent discussion see, e.g, \cite{Abad2013} and references therein), and has been seen to take place for $U_{ab}-U= 2J_\Omega/n$, with $n=1$ the total density of the system.
+Moreover the critical exponent of the magnetisation is in this case the expected mean-field value $\beta=1/2$.
+In the lattice, instead, the transition occurs for an inter-species interaction larger (but still of the same order) than the one predicted for a mean-field coherent state, i.e. $U_{ab}/U=1.2$, and the magnetization does not follow the classical bifurcation law.
+Notice that the magnetization behavior for $U_{ab}/U=1.8$ is not properly described by mean-field or strong coupling analyses.
+This makes it very challenging to explain the peculiar increase of $|S^z|$.

+In the Mott phase, where double occupancy is strongly suppressed, the inter-species interaction has to be much stronger, e.g. $U_{ab}/U=6$ and $U_{ab}/U=20$, to drive the phase transition.
 For increasing values of $U_{ab}$ the transition point is seen to approach a limiting value of $J$ corresponding to the value given by the ITF mapping discussed above.